Everything You Need to Know About Owner-Operator Tax Deductions

 The good news is that these extra forms can be managed through digital tax software or a tax filing professional.
 Quarterly tax payments can be made directly to the IRS through their website.

-So, with all that in mind, what tax deductions should you know about?
+So, with all that in mind, what owner-operator tax write-offs should you know about?

 List of Tax Deductions for Owner-Operators

 Unsurprisingly, one of the biggest questions for many owner-operators is: what can truckers write off on their taxes?
-There are several tax deductions for truck drivers you can claim as an owner-operator to lower your tax liabilities, such as:
+There are several trucking company tax deductions available to claim to lower your tax liabilities.

 • Association Dues: You can deduct membership fees and other related expenses if you’re part of a union or trucking association.